openshift/enhancements/enhancements/storage/csi-driver-install.md

-We want certain CSI drivers such as AWS, GCE, Cinder, Azure and vSphere to be installable on Openshift, so as they can be used along-side in-tree drivers and when upstream enables migration flag for these volume types, their replacement CSI drivers can take over and none of storage features get affected.
+We want certain CSI drivers such as AWS, GCE, Cinder, Azure and vSphere to be installable on Openshift, so as they can be used along-side in-tree drivers and when upstream enables migration flag for these volume types, their replacement CSI drivers can take over and none of the storage features get affected.

 ## Motivation